-With summer well and truly underway here in the UK, I’m looking forward to joining Harry in our little oasis for some quality “me time”.
-However, with two pre-pubescents, 10 of their most excitable friends, a footie goal and a full size trampoline in the garden next door, creating a private area is rapidly moving to the top of my list.
+With summer well and truly underway here in the UK, I’m looking forward to joining Harry in our little oasis for some quality “me time” but living in a house overlooked on three sides can be a problem, so creating a private area is rapidly moving to the top of my list.

 Time for Operation Secret Garden!

 Although not at the top of our Christmas card list, OneandSeventy’s previous owners did have some nice ideas.

 Their cute BBQ area for instance was a great use of space and came complete with a handy, purpose-built storage unit… GENIUS!